 When I got out of the shower, I immediately detected burnt electrical components smell.
 True enough, it was the fan.

 I have no idea why it broke down.
 I suspect some insects crept inside the motor compartment and chewed off bits and parts of the internals when it was on the 2 years sleep.
 Or maybe some parts escaped from the fan without me noticing, much like the animals in Madagascar.

 Anyway, I was left stranded, without fan, and without sleep.
 The next day, I had to quickly go look for a new fan to purchase, lest one sleepless night became two sleepless nights.
 As I was scanning the fan section of the hypermarket, I saw this guy.

-Under normal circumstances, I wouldn’t touch these air cooler.
-They are designed to look like a portable air cond, but really, most of them are just square shaped fans.
+Under normal circumstances, I wouldn’t touch these air cooler (the only such thigs I trust are these best coolers bags here, something really useful).
+Air ones are designed to look like a portable air cond, but really, most of them are just square shaped fans.

 I couldn’t believe my eyes though when I saw the price on display.

 RM 329 RM 159!
 I hesitated for 10 seconds.
 Something fishy seemed abound.

 Then I saw a label printed on the box.